-The rise of new dental technology and software has rapidly transformed the field of dentistry, making it easier than ever—in terms of both workflow and administration—to examine, diagnose, and treat patients, no matter their specific oral health concerns.
+Treatment planning in dentistry with technology and the right modern tools and techniques has transformed the healthcare industry and provided patients with personalized and comprehensive oral care.
+The rise of new dental technology and software has rapidly transformed the field of dentistry, making it easier than ever—in terms of workflow and administration—to examine, diagnose, and treat patients, no matter their specific oral health concerns.

 While each patient is unique, broadly speaking, dental clinics will regularly see and treat one of three types of patients.
 The type of patient will often dictate the specifics of what their treatment plan looks like.